 Will the USMNT play in the 2024 Copa América?
 U.S. Soccer CEO JT Batson opens the door to it.

 Jan.
-13—JT Batson took his place on a state inside the United Soccer Coaches Convention's sprawling exhibit hall on Friday and watched the crowds of attendees roll by like afternoon traffic.
+14—JT Batson took his place on a stage inside the United Soccer Coaches Convention's sprawling exhibit hall on Friday and watched the crowds of attendees roll by like afternoon traffic.

 Quite a few kept on going, but some of them stopped by after noticing that one of American soccer's most powerful people was in front of them.